shengkunc/itbench-sre-agent/README.md

 - Modify `src/lumyn/config/tasks.yaml` to define your tasks
 - Modify `src/lumyn/crew.py` to add your own logic, tools and specific args
 - Modify `src/lumyn/main.py` to add custom inputs for your agents and tasks

+# User Interface
+To leverage Panel as a UI, head over to the ui directory (via cd ui) and run:

+`panel serve panel_main.py --show`

+and then head over to http://localhost:5006/panel_main in your browser.
+Tested in Firefox and Chrome.

+To leverage Streamlit as a UI, head over to the ui directory (via cd ui) and run:

+`streamlit run streamlit_main.py`

+and then head over to http://localhost:5006/panel_main in your browser.
+Tested in Firefox and Chrome.